brave/brave-ui/README.md

 ## Contribute!

 We are still in an early draft and would love your feedback.
 If you think something can be better or is just wrong, please open an issue or submit a pull-request.
+More information at the [contributing docs](https://github.com/brave/brave-ui/blob/master/docs/contributing.md).
 Let's make it cool!